AdaiasMagdiel/hangman-in-clojure/README.md

 ```
 /
+└── src
+    ├── hangman.clj
+    ├── words.txt
     └── hangman
-    └── main.clj
-└── words.txt
+        └── utils.clj
 ```

-The `main.clj` file contains the main source code of the game, while `words.txt` is a file storing the words used in the game.
+The `hangman.clj` file contains the main source code of the game, while `words.txt` is a file storing the words used in the game.
+The `utils.clj`, in the `hangman` folder, contains some functions to manipulate the words list.

 ## How to Play